 - Network Information: Gathering network details such as your IP address, DNS configuration, and even your connection speed can help in refining your fingerprint.

 These techniques make it clear why this form of tracking is so potent and difficult to evade, there’s no tried and true browser fingerprint test or an anti-browser fingerprinting software that can do the heavy lifting for you.
+In some cases, attackers may attempt DNS poisoning attacks to misdirect your traffic and gather even more identifying data.

 Conclusion